Tori Spelling Shows Off Her Slim Figure In Overall Sweatpants On Instagram

 Homeschooling 5 kiddos is HARD but it’s a lot easier because of @shipt my grocery delivery service.
 I did our weekly online order while still getting all my mom duties done and never having to leave our home!
 You can get everything you need like diapers, fruit,coffee, snacks…you name it! #lifesaver #momwin #momlifehacks #onlinegrocery #target #shiptpartner

 Tori’s new snap proved to be a hit with fans, amassing over 5,000 likes and 120 comments in a matter of hours.
-Some fans complimented Tori’s figure, while several others asked where they could purchase her overalls.
+Some fans complimented her figure, while several others asked where they could purchase her overalls.

 “Wow!
 You really do it all!!!!
-How do you find the time to train as a home-school teacher, pass the exam, and bring home the bacon?” one follower questioned, adding a few red hearts to the end of their comment.
+How do you find the time to train as a home-school teacher, pass the exam, and bring home the bacon?” one follower questioned, adding a few red hearts at the end of their comment.

 “Were did you get the overalls look so cozy,” a second social media user asked.